carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityAgent/considerations.md

 In addition, you can add **as many axes as you want** to a decision.
 That's why *Dave Mark* called it the **Infinite Axis Utility System**.

-### Consideration structure
+### Consideration's structure

 A consideration is made up of:
 - An input
 - An input normalization
 - A response curve

 **Input** is some knowledge about the game world that used to calculate the score of a consideration.
 For example, my health, target health, distance to target, etc. And it is normalized to `[0, 1]` by an **input normalization**.

 Then the normalized input is processed through a **reponse curve**, which remaps the normalized input to a consideration score.
 These consideration scores are then multiplied together to get the final score of the decision.
 Therefore, if the score of any consideration is `0`, then the score of the decision will also be `0`.

 ![[../../Attachments/UtilityIntelligence/Documenntation/Considerations/infinite-axis.png|center]]